- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 - school-aged children in endemic areas;

-- adults considered to be at risk in endemic areas, people with occupations involving contact with infested water – such as fishermen, farmers, irrigation workers – and women whose domestic tasks bring them into contact with infested water;
+- adults considered to be at risk in endemic areas, and people with occupations involving contact with infested water, such as fishermen, farmers, irrigation workers, and women whose domestic tasks bring them in contact with infested water;

 - entire communities living in highly endemic areas.

-The frequency of treatment is determined by the prevalence of infection or haematuria (in the case of urogenital schistosomiasis) in school-age children.
+The frequency of treatment is determined by the prevalence of infection in school-age children.
 In high transmission areas, treatment may have to be repeated every year for a number of years.
 Monitoring is essential to determine the impact of control interventions.

 The aim is to reduce disease: periodic treatment of at-risk populations will cure mild symptoms and prevent infected people from developing severe, late-stage chronic disease.
-However, a major limitation to schistosomiasis control has been access to praziquantel.
-Available data show that only 10% of people requiring treatment were reached in 2011.
+However, a major limitation to schistosomiasis control has been the limited availability of praziquantel.
+Data for 2012 show that 14.4% of people requiring treatment were reached.

 Praziquantel is the recommended treatment against all forms of schistosomiasis.
 It is effective, safe and low-cost.
 Even though re-infection may occur after treatment, the risk of developing severe disease is diminished and even reversed when treatment is initiated and repeated in childhood.

-Schistosomiasis control has been successfully implemented over the past 20 years in several countries, including Brazil, Cambodia, China, Egypt, and Saudi Arabia.
+Schistosomiasis control has been successfully implemented over the past 40 years in several countries, including Brazil, Cambodia, China, Egypt, Mauritius and Saudi Arabia.
 There is evidence that schistosomiasis transmission was interrupted in Morocco.
-Assessment of the status of transmission is being made in several countries.
+In Burkina Faso, Niger and Yemen, it has been possible to scale up schistosomiasis treatment to the national level and have an impact on the disease in a few years.
+An assessment of the status of transmission is being made in several countries.

-Over the past 10 years, there has been scale up of treatment campaigns in a number of sub-Saharan countries, with national coverage achieved in Burkina Faso, Niger and Uganda.
+Over the past 10 years, there has been scale-up of treatment campaigns in a number of sub-Saharan countries, where most of those at risk live.

 WHO’s work on schistosomiasis is part of an integrated approach to the control of neglected tropical diseases.
 Although medically diverse, neglected tropical diseases share features that allow them to persist in conditions of poverty, where they cluster and frequently overlap.